NxPKG/khulnasoft-docs/content/pub-sub/guide.md

 {{<Aside type="note">}}

 Pub/Sub is currently in private beta.
-You can [sign up for the waitlist](https://www.cloudflare.com/cloudflare-pub-sub-lightweight-messaging-private-beta/) to register your interest.
+You can [sign up for the waitlist](https://www.Khulnasoft.com/cloudflare-pub-sub-lightweight-messaging-private-beta/) to register your interest.

 {{</Aside>}}

-Pub/Sub is a flexible, scalable messaging service built on top of the MQTT messaging standard, allowing you to publish messages from tens of thousands of devices (or more), deploy code to filter, aggregate and transform messages using Cloudflare Workers, and/or subscribe to topics for fan-out messaging use cases.
+Pub/Sub is a flexible, scalable messaging service built on top of the MQTT messaging standard, allowing you to publish messages from tens of thousands of devices (or more), deploy code to filter, aggregate and transform messages using Khulnasoft Workers, and/or subscribe to topics for fan-out messaging use cases.

 This guide will:

-- Instruct you through creating your first Pub/Sub Broker using the Cloudflare API.
+- Instruct you through creating your first Pub/Sub Broker using the Khulnasoft API.
 - Create a `<broker>.<namespace>.cloudflarepubsub.com` endpoint ready to publish and subscribe to using any MQTT v5.0 compatible client.
 - Help you send your first message to the Pub/Sub Broker.

 Before you begin, you should be familiar with using the command line and running basic terminal commands.

-## Prerequisite: Create a Cloudflare account
+## Prerequisite: Create a Khulnasoft account

-In order to use Pub/Sub, you need a [Cloudflare account](/fundamentals/setup/account-setup/).
+In order to use Pub/Sub, you need a [Khulnasoft account](/fundamentals/setup/account-setup/).
 If you already have an account, you can skip this step.

 ## 1. Enable Pub/Sub

 During the Private Beta, your account will need to be explicitly granted access.
 If you have not, sign up for the waitlist, and we will contact you when you are granted access.

-## 2. Install Wrangler (Cloudflare CLI)
+## 2. Install Wrangler (Khulnasoft CLI)

 {{<Aside type="note">}}